bywatersolutions/bywater-koha-release-notes/mdah-v19.05.04-06.md

 # Release Notes for mdah-v19.05.04-06

+## Custom For Instance

+- NOT IN BUGZILLA - Update schema files for hold printing feature

 ## Searching - Elasticsearch

 - [[23986]](http://bugs.koha-community.org/bugzilla3/show_bug.cgi?id=23986) Batch Record Deletion does not remove records from Elasticsearch search index